devalot/hs-exceptions/README.md

 -   Exceptions are asynchronous.

--   You need to mask exceptions in critical code.
+-   Need to mask exceptions in critical code.

+-   Probably don't want unevaluated exceptions leaking out.

 # There's a Package For That